Frequently Asked Questions

 I am not a student at any institution, can I still apply?

-Yes, MEDLI is open to professionals and those who are no longer in school.
+Yes, MEDLI is open adult learners.
 When you apply to MEDLI, you will become a student at UW-Madison for the duration of the program.
 Visit the Adult Career and Special Student services to know more about the application process.

 Do you offer any scholarships or financial aid?